XuPeiYao/EdwardHsu.CircuitBreaker/README.md

 # EdwardHsu.CircuitBreaker

-CircuitBreaker is a C# library that provides a circuit breaker pattern implementation for methods.
+CircuitBreaker is a .NET library that provides a circuit breaker pattern implementation for methods.
 It is designed to prevent a method from being executed too frequently or too intensively, which can lead to resource exhaustion or other issues.

 ## Features